How can we measure magnetism?

 into sounds you can hear.
 If you're sick with a serious internal illness, you might

-called NMR (nuclear magnetic resonance).
+world beneath your skin using patterns of magnetic fields.
 Magnets are used to recycle

 your metal trash (steel food